kubernetes/website/content/en/blog/_posts/clientcmd-tutorial.md

 ---

-If you've ever wanted to develop a command line client for a Kubernetes API, especially if you’ve considered making your client usable as a `kubectl` plugin, you might have wondered how to make your client feel familiar to users of `kubectl`.
+If you've ever wanted to develop a command line client for a Kubernetes API, especially if you've considered making your client usable as a `kubectl` plugin, you might have wondered how to make your client feel familiar to users of `kubectl`.
 A quick glance at the output of `kubectl options` might put a damper on that:
-“am I really supposed to implement all those options?”
+"Am I really supposed to implement all those options?"

 Fear not, others have done a lot of the work involved for you.
 In fact, the Kubernetes provides two libraries to help you handle